artsy/opstools/src/hokusai-app-updater/examples/add_github_action/README.md

 This script automates adding or updating GitHub Actions workflow files across multiple projects.

+## How It Works

+The script copies GitHub Action workflow files from a template directory (`duchamp/templates/`) to each project's `.github/workflows/` directory.
+If the file already exists, it checks for differences and only updates if needed.

+The script will:
+1. Validate your configuration
+2. For each project in `projectList`:
+   - Copy the workflow file from `duchamp/templates/` to `.github/workflows/`
+   - Create a new branch
+   - Commit changes
+   - Create a pull request

 ## Prerequisites

 - `jq` - JSON processor for parsing configuration